Lioubov Vasilieva

-Lioubov Vasilieva (born 24 May 1967) is a Russian female visually impaired cross-country skier and biathlete.
+Lioubov Vasilieva (born 24 May 1967) is a Russian female visually impaired Para cross-country skier and biathlete.
 She has represented Russia at the Paralympics in 2006 and in 2010 claiming 9 medals in her Paralympic career including 3 gold medals in her debut Paralympic event including the cross-country skiing events during the 2006 Winter Paralympics.

 Career

 Liubov Vasilieva was part of the Russian delegation at the 2006 Winter Paralympics and displayed her medal hunt as she claimed 3 gold medals in the cross-country skiing and a bronze medal in the biathlon events.

 She continued her medal success at the Winter Paralympics as she clinched 5 medals during the 2010 Winter Paralympics including a gold, silver medals in the cross-country skiing and 2 silver and a bronze medal in the biathlon events.